archerydwd/blog/README.md

   Comment:save(),
   {redirect, [{controller, "articles"},{action, "show"},{article_id, Comment:article_id()}]}.
 ```

 We should now be able to add comments and see them while viewing an individual article.

-**Deleting comments**
+=
+###Deleting comments

-We need to edit: src/view/articles/show.html to include a link for deleting comments:
+We need to edit the following to include a link for deleting comments.

+>vim src/view/articles/show.html

 ```
 ...